Climdyn/qgs/documentation/source/files/model/maooam_model.rst

     :scale: 50%
     :align: center

     Sketch of the ocean-atmosphere coupled model layers.
+The atmosphere is here a periodic channel while the ocean is a closed basin.
     The domain (:math:`\beta`-plane) `zonal and meridional`_ coordinates are labeled as the :math:`x` and :math:`y` variables.